brysonsteck/wiimmfi-watcher/README.md

 ## Bugs

 If you found any bugs in the `master` branch (i. e. the most recent Google Play release), **PLEASE READ MY [TODO LIST](https://github.com/brysonsteck/wiimmfi-watcher/blob/dev/TODO.md) FIRST** to make sure that the bug you found isn't something I'm already aware of.
 Once you have made sure of that, you can then create an issue or fill out this [Google Form](https://docs.google.com/forms/d/e/1FAIpQLSd6qCONAP2tsbHPgzu_CdZcHVHL5nx7q0XFqrVfExEc84kqUQ/viewform).

+## Donations

+Since this application is free and the code is open source, I do not receive income from maintaining this app.
+Because of that, I'd appreciate any donations!
+Donating is not required to use the app and does not add or remove functionality from the app.
+* PayPal: @bryzinga
+* Venmo: @brysonsteck
+* Bitcoin: 1Kbnp5JMTKd7a3Zs2WWm2JMCjfVb5tpcky
+* Litecoin: LRboJVNzoJCjXHmwN6RQgyvYEQjjaFzEA7
+* Dogecoin: DMx362YBEBYw1uDGetX3svdg8RypHsWTCS

+You can also donate to the Wiimmfi service [here.]() Without them, this app wouldn't exist.
+Again, donating to Wiimmfi is not required to use this app nor does it add or remove functionality from the app.